XYOracleNetwork-v1/sdk-core-nodejs/packages/node/README.md

 # Node

-Implement a node life-cycle loop that can be used / extended to manage how a node in the XYO network behaves in different scenarios.
+Implements a node life-cycle loop that can be used / extended to manage how a node in the XYO network behaves in different scenarios.

 ## Install